Interacting topological quantum chemistry of Mott atomic limits: Conclusion

 where $T_{\tau}$ is the time-ordering operator~\footnote{The superconducting susceptibility is thus related to the time-ordered Green's function, as opposed to the retarded Green's function considered in this work.}.
 However, in experiments it may be easier to measure the particle-hole Green's function $\Gt_{\mathrm{ph}}$.
 For example, in neutron scattering one measures the spin-spin correlation function and certain electromagnetic properties are related to the current-current correlator, which can be computed from $\Gt_{\mathrm{ph}}$~\cite{Schwinger}.
 Furthermore, Raman scattering cross sections depend on $\Gt_{\mathrm{ph}}$~\cite{Raman}.
 A measurement of the anticorrelation of electrons in momentum space can show the ``correlation hole" originating from the Pauli principle and repulsive Coulomb interactions \cite{PhysRevB.73.041404,PhysRevLett.98.257604}.
 Alternatively, one can observe the 2-photon 2-electron spectra with intense pulses of light~\cite{PhysRevLett.103.063002}.

-While we have focused in this work entirely on the case of $n=1$ and $n=2$, in other words ALs and 2-MALs, the generalization to higher \mbox{$n$-MALs} is in principle straight forward in the iTQC formalism and is a possible extension of our current work.
+While we have focused in this paper entirely on the case of $n=1$ and $n=2$, in other words ALs and 2-MALs, the generalization to higher \mbox{$n$-MALs} is in principle straight forward in the iTQC formalism and is a possible extension of our current work.
+To do so, one would consider the correlation functions $\langle \hat O^\dagger(t) ,\hat{O}(0)\rangle$, where $\hat O^\dagger$ is a $n$-particle operator, and there is a single bosonic or fermionic time, for $n$-even or $n$-odd respectively.
 Still, the computational complexity of the Green's functions increases with $n$ and therefore ---in the absence of an efficient numerical scheme to evaluate many-body Green's functions--- this approach is likely to be useful only for small $n$.
 Focusing on small $n$ is equivalent to a truncation in the entanglement entropy of the states we study, therefore it is likely that tensor network states are a natural language in which to think about this problem.
 Using tensor networks, one can obtain the $\Gt$ band structures for a larger class of model systems, including topological ones, to diagnose their properties.

 In this work, we focused on the MAL-induced bandstructures of the two-particle Green's function, however, fragile topological phases also have signatures appearing in the Cooper pair spectrum \cite{JonahSC} and should therefore be amenable to our approach.
 We leave the full extension of our scheme to fragile phases to future work.